AngelMartinez123/Data_Projects_TripleTen/TripleTen 'Zuber Ride-Sharing Company Data Analysis Project'.md

     - `'ts'`: record date and time (time rounded to the hour)
     - `'temperature'` : temperature when the record was taken
     - `'description'` : brief description of weather conditions, e.g. "light rain" or "scattered clouds"

+## Tasks

+### Exploratory Data Analysis (Tasks 1-4)

+1. **Data Cleaning and Preparation**: Cleaning and preparing the dataset for analysis, ensuring data integrity and consistency.
+2. **Neighborhood Analysis**: Analyzing data from the neighborhoods table to understand neighborhood characteristics and distribution.
+3. **Taxi Analysis**: Examining data from the cabs table to gain insights into taxi companies and vehicle information.
+4. **Ride Analysis**: Analyzing data from the trips table to identify patterns in ride duration, distance, and pickup/dropoff locations.

 ### Investigative Analysis (Tasks 5-7)